erumabo/mabo-painting-app/README.md

 ### Next-up

 - Separate code in modules
-- Rework UI
-- Color picker with alpha
+- Add dialog to create a new project, set canvas size
 - Ability to rearange the layers

 ### Latter

 - Pencils and patterns
+- Rework UI
+- Autoscale canvas to screen, and center it
--
+- Color picker with alpha

 ### Way latter down the road